jlchafardet/passphrase-generator-python/README.md

 ## Future Improvements

 - **Graphical User Interface (GUI)**: Consider creating a simple GUI for users who may not be comfortable with command-line operations.
-- **Logging and History**: Implement logging to keep track of generated passphrases for user reference, with options to save or export them securely.
 - **Internationalization**: Support multiple languages for the word list and user interface to cater to a broader audience.

 ## License